IIYAMA12/performance-matters-server-side/AUDIT.md

 # Service worker

+It is a piece of Javascript which gets stored/installed on your computer.
+After going offline, the webapplication should still behave as a live website based on URL and stored content in to the service-worker caches.
+Personaly I would describe it as the next level caching of websites.

 ## Manifest

 The manifest is a file which includes information about the website you are going to cache.
 It is like a kind of meta.xml or condig.xml file, which contains the main/global information.